FuzailN/Deploying-Nodejs-Webapp-on-EKS-cluster/README.md

 - I used certmanager with duckdns webhook in order to create a certificate for our domain that we can use to configure HTTPS to the K8s entrypoint

 ### Argocd
-- To achieve continious deployment we need to follow Gitops approach by using CD tools like argocd to configure our cluster automatically when pushing to the Git repo instead of appling the K8s manifests manually
+- To achieve continious deployment we need to follow Gitops approach by using CD tools like argocd to configure our cluster automatically when pushing to the Git repo instead of applying the K8s manifests manually

 ## To start the application
 ### Prerequisites